typedb/typedb-ml/README.md

 [![Stack Overflow](https://img.shields.io/badge/stackoverflow-grakn-796de3.svg)](https://stackoverflow.com/questions/tagged/grakn)
 [![Stack Overflow](https://img.shields.io/badge/stackoverflow-graql-3dce8c.svg)](https://stackoverflow.com/questions/tagged/graql)

 [Grakn](https://github.com/graknlabs/grakn) lets us create Knowledge Graphs from our data.
-But what challenges do we encounter where querying alone won’t cut it?
+But what challenges do we encounter where querying alone won't cut it?
 What library can address these challenges?

 To respond to these scenarios, KGLIB is the centre of all research projects conducted at Grakn Labs.
 In particular, its focus is on the integration of machine learning with the Grakn Knowledge Graph.
 More on this below, in [*Knowledge Graph Tasks*](https://github.com/graknlabs/kglib#knowledge-graph-tasks).